wp-plugins/scrollup-master/readme.txt

 == Installation ==

-1.Extract the zip file and just drop the contents in the wp-content/plugins/ directory.
+1.Extract the zip file and just drop the contents in the wp-content/plugins/ directory.<br/>
 2.Activate the Plugin from Plugins page.

 == Screenshots ==